porphyrogennitos/digitalwise/DESIGN.md

 At some point I wanted to style Bootstrap's components so I installed [Dart Sass](https://sass-lang.com/install) and [Autoprefixer](https://github.com/postcss/autoprefixer) which are required for Bootstrap's customization.

-In my scss/custom.scss, I imported the Bootstrap's components I wanted to style and wrote some other css which doesn't have to do with Bootstrap.
+Imported Bootstrap components are found in `scss/custom.scss`.

-Sass is compiled in the styles.css file.
+Sass is compiled in the `styles.css` file.

+PHP is used for the server side.